wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 6. Click **Add**.
 7. Click **Next**.
-8. In **Endpoint Details** step, click **Deploy**.
+8. In the **Endpoint Details** step, click **Deploy**.

 Once the environment variable is set, the logging level for the specified package or class will be updated accordingly.
 You can add as many logging configurations as you need by following the same steps.

 ## Connectors

-WSO2 Micro Integrator (MI) Connectors are prebuilt components that simplify integrating MI with various external systems.
+WSO2 Micro Integrator (MI) Connectors are prebuilt extensions that simplify integrating MI with various external systems.
 They enable seamless connections to databases, message brokers, REST APIs, and more, allowing you to perform actions such as sending messages, executing queries, or retrieving data within your integration flows.

 These versatile connectors are easy to use and can be incorporated into diverse integration scenarios, including data, service-oriented architecture (SOA), and event-driven architecture (EDA) integrations.